LilithPrimary/crud-api/README.md

 > npm run start:prod

 for production mode.
-Webpack on prod mode are used.
+Webpack on prod mode and ts-node are used.

 > npm test